Miss Grand Cuba: History

 Cuba has usually been sending their representatives to compete at the Miss Grand International since 2013, and won the contest once in 2014 by a Cuban-Puerto Rican, Daryanne Lees, who later became the director of the Miss Grand Cuba pageant in 2023.
 From 2013 to 2020, the license belonged to a Miami-based pageant organizer chaired by Noemi Meléndez, Miss Cuba.
 However, no national contests were organized for Miss Grand International; Cuban representatives for the mentioned period were all appointed.

 In 2021, the license was taken over by another group of Cuban Americans, Vicar Abel and Miledy de los Santos, and was then transferred to Julio César Cruz and Faddya Halabi in 2022, when Miss Grand Cuba was one of the main titles in their national pageant, Miss y Mister Cuba.
 However, Daryanne Lees, with a former licensee, Noemi Meléndez, as chief financial officer, took the license back in 2023 and organized the first contest of Miss Grand Cuba in Tampa, Florida, in mid-2023, to select the country representative for the 2023 edition of Miss Grand International.
 The license was then transferred to a Florida-based Cuban photographer, Cristian Aguiar, the following year.

 Editions

 Location and date

-The following are the details of the Miss Grand Cuba edition, which was held as a stand-alone pageant only once in 2023.
+The following are the details of the Miss Grand Cuba pageant, which was held as a stand-alone competition twice in 2023 and 2025.